 Request a copy from BorrowDirect Get a copy from a partner library in 3-6 days.
 Checkout period is 16 weeks, with no renewals.

-Use the request button to request this item OR use BorrowDirect to request a different copy.
+Another patron is currently using this item.
+Use BorrowDirect to request a different copy.
 For additional help, ask a library staff member.

 - 16th pr.
 2016